 Show Him Love

-Pick a onesie with a cute father-related saying splashed across the front or buy a pint-sized jersey of his favorite sports team.
-Baby and Daddy can have some quality time bonding—or napping—during the game.
+Pick a onesie with a cute father-related saying splashed across the front, or buy a pint-sized jersey of his favorite sports team.
+Baby and Daddy can have some quality time bonding during the games.

 Silence Is Golden

 Every new parent needs the occasional break.
-A brand-new pair of headphones will allow daddy to tune it all out for a bit without risking waking up his little bundle of joy.
+A pair of soundproof headphones will allow the new dad to tune it all out for a bit without risking waking up his little bundle of joy.

 photo: Brandi via Flickr